sonic2kk/AmazonMusicLinux/README.md

 ## Planned Features
 There are a number of planned features I hope to get around to:
 - Add flags for various options, such as using an existing prefix, or an existing Wine version
+- Investigate ways of handling a smooth shutdown, potentially with a wrapper launch script
 - Ability to "reinstall" if parent directory changes
 - Better checking for existing prefix, existing winetricks font installation, so that a reinstall can go much faster
 - Better error handling